javalin/website/_posts/tutorials/2020-01-03-javalin-openapi-example.md

 ## What you will learn

-This tutorial will teach you how to use the [Javalin OpenAPI plugin](/plugins/openapi).
+This tutorial will teach you how to use the [Javalin OpenAPI plugin](/plugins/openapi) to create an OpenAPI spec (previously known as a "Swagger" spec).
-We will be building a simple User CRUD API with five operations.
+We will build a User CRUD API with five operations.
 The example snippet will contain both Java and Kotlin code and full projects for both languages are available on [GitHub](https://github.com/tipsy/javalin-openapi-example).